 - Carbon frames are lighter- It takes less energy to accelerate, climb, and maintain speed with a lighter bike.
 You’re simply moving less mass around when you ride.
 When riding a heavier aluminum frame, you’ll tire out more quickly and ride slightly slower.

 - Carbon frames are more rigid- When you pedal hard, bike frames want to flex from side to side.
 When this happens, energy is being used to flex the frame rather than push you forward.
 Flexing a frame laterally doesn’t accomplish anything.
 It’s just wasted energy.
 Carbon fiber frames are designed for torsional stiffness so they don’t twist as you pedal.
 This way, you use your energy more efficiently.
-Aluminum frames, on the other hand, are slightly less stiff.
+The power transfer from the pedals to the rear wheel is efficient.
+Compared to their carbon counterparts, aluminum frames are slightly less stiff.
 When you pedal, the frame flexes torsionally.
 This wastes som energy flexing the frame that could be used to drive you forward.

 - Carbon frames offer better aerodynamics- Carbon fiber can be molded into pretty much any shape.
 This allows manufacturers to mold the frame tubes into more aerodynamic designs that reduce wind resistance.
 This saves a considerable amount of energy when riding at speeds above 10 mph.
 Aluminum frames can’t be quite as aerodynamic.
 Because aluminum isn’t as strong as carbon fiber, the tubes need to be slightly thicker to make the bike strong enough.
 The extra thickness in the tubes creates air resistance that slows you down.

-Of course, efficiency really only matters to competitive riders.
+Of course, efficiency really only matters to professional cyclists.
 Recreational riders probably won’t notice a difference or won’t care.
 The difference is pretty minimal.
 Both carbon and aluminum can make incredibly lightweight, stiff, and aerodynamic frames.

 In theory, carbon frames last longer because carbon fiber doesn’t fatigue like aluminum.
-As long as you take good care of your bike while transporting it and don’t crash too hard, a carbon frame can last indefinitely.
+As long as you take good care of your bike while transporting it and don’t crash too hard, a carbon frame can last a long time.
+Almost indefinitely.

 Having said this, even though carbon fiber is an incredibly strong material, it is more brittle than aluminum.
 It can’t handle as hard of impacts without cracking.
 If you participate in a cycling discipline that is particularly demanding on frames, there is a good chance that your carbon frame will crack during an accident and fail prematurely.